 Illest Slammed Sundays – How Low Can You Go?

-I had to park a few blocks down because the streets were packed..
-There were a bunch of Miatas about an inch from the ground..
-These guys love to “live low”
+I had to park a few blocks down because the streets were packed.
+There were a bunch of Miatas about an inch from the ground.
+These guys love to “live low.”

-One thing that was really enforced in my mind from going to this the show was the idea that pretty much any car can be slammed to the ground..
+One thing that was really enforced in my mind from going to this the show was the idea that pretty much any car can be slammed to the ground.
 Do the drop just right and pair it with a great set of wheels, and any slammed car can actually look good and be appreciated.

-Right when I rolled up to the main part of the meet, “Rob the Crook”, owner of the Crooks & Castles clothing brand rolled up in his dropped Ferrari 458.
+Once I rolled up to the main part of the meet, “Rob the Crook”, owner of the Crooks & Castles clothing brand rolled up in his dropped Ferrari 458.

 Much respect to the owners of clothing companies who are following the trend of Mark Arcenal, owner of Illest/Fatlace, of getting into car culture and motorsports.
-Some fake it, but I feel the Rob’s love for the culture is authentic.
-He had this bad boy at the SEMA show back in November, and it’s good to see that he cruises car meets on the regular as well.
+Some fake it, but I feel Rob’s love for the culture is authentic.
+He had this bad boy at the SEMA show back in November, and it’s good to see he cruises car meets on the regular as well.

 Right behind Rob was his buddies Porsche 911 GT3 (997 series).
 Although it was missing its wing (WTF), it still looked awesome.

 The meet event was co-sponsored by Air Runner, who you guessed it, makes adjustable suspension systems.
-They had a great display of their own next to back entrance of the store
+They had a great display of their own next to back entrance of the store.

 I’m a big Nissan 370Z fan, being that our radiator + condenser module was how we broke into the industry, but I just couldn’t get behind this rendition.
 I was not feeling it.
 What are your thoughts?
 Like it or hate it?